Sim4n6/plasoWiki/Troubleshooting-installation-issues.md

 Out[3]: '/usr/lib/python2.7/dist-packages/pyewf.so'
 ```

-Load the dependency that was causing the error.
-Check it's version, if it is part of the [libyal](https://github.com/libyal) collection use the ``LIBRARY.get_version()`` to get the version information, other libraries store their version information differently, most often you can call ``LIBRARY.__version__``.
+Import the Python module of the dependency that was showing an error status.
+Check its version, if it is part of the [libyal](https://github.com/libyal) collection use the ``LIBRARY.get_version()`` to get the version information, other Python modules can store their version information differently, a commonly used convention is ``LIBRARY.__version__``.

-If the version is the wrong out-of-date version you can always use the built-in ``LIBRARY.__file__`` to figure out where that file came from.
-The file can come from another Debian package or from a source installation.
-If this is coming from a source installation one way of removing it is to simply delete that particular file (or .egg directory).
+If the version is an out-of-date version you can use the ``LIBRARY.__file__`` to determine out where the Python module is located on your system.

+The Python module can originate from another Debian package or from a source installation.
+If this is originating from a source installation one way of removing it is to simply delete that particular file (or .egg directory), however the preferred method is to uninstall source installation properly if possible.

-To find out which package a file belongs to, you can run:
+To find out which package a Python module belongs to run:

 ```
 $ dpkg -S /usr/lib/python2.7/dist-packages/pyewf.so
 libewf-python: /usr/lib/python2.7/dist-packages/pyewf.so
 ```

-Another example is *pyparsing* that has sometimes caused issues:
+Another example here is *pyparsing*:

 ```
 In [1]: import pyparsing